 The group broke out into laughter as the grin on Adam’s face faded.

 “My god, I thought we were going to fucking die.”
 Ox said from the ground as he attempted to catch his breath.

-Declan leant against the nearest tree with his hand resting upon his chest as he calmed his heart rate.
-Eden stood wide eyed whispering okay under her breath over and over.
+Declan leaned against the nearest tree with his hand resting upon his chest as he calmed his heart rate.
+Eden stood wide-eyed, whispering okay under her breath over and over.
 Fox fell to his knees dramatically and struck the ground with both fists for a spectacle.